Built for the Big Leagues

 “I showed up to every meeting,” Yingst said.
 “That’s why I got chosen for trips, even though older students didn’t always attend.”

 By sophomore year, her involvement was expanding.
-A class requirement that called for volunteer hours in athletics pushed her further into the field, where she worked in photography, production, livestream support, and camera work.
+A class requirement that called for volunteer hours in athletics pushed her further into the field, where she worked in photography, production, livestream support, and camera work for Lock Haven's athletic communications and marketing office.

 “I learned how to keep the livestream scoreboard accurate and how different sports operate behind the scenes,” Yingst said.
 “That was a big learning experience.”